davidB/yascaladt-doc/Readme.markdown

   * work in progress
   * ...
 * into
-  * the formal documentation as text-file
+  * the formal documentation as text-file / image
   * the wiki
   * the issue tracker